vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 ### On-Chain Custody Risk

-As mentioned above, the Tangible platform and the USDR smart contracts are based on admin role privileges and a few multi-signature wallets.
-The custody risk thus lies in the hands of these signers.
+As mentioned above, the Tangible platform and the USDR smart contracts involve a role-based access control system owned by a few multi-signature wallets (which are granted by a single EOA).
+The custody risk thus lies in the hands of the Tangible: Deployer and in these signers.
 They basically control the entire project, making it a fully centralized project.

 Looking at the signers from the most relevant wallets leads to the conclusion that the same two to three EOAs control all wallets.
 A summary of all signers is listed below: